Neuro-Robotic-Touch-Laboratory/Cuneate-Spiking-Neuronal-Network/README.md

 # Cuneate-Spiking-Neuronal-Network

 OVERVIEW

-Matlab implementation of the cuneate spiking neuronal network model proposed in the paper: Functional Cuneate Spiking Neuronal Network for e-Skin Contact Localization.
-The model has two layers, and the codes needed to run each layer are separated into two folders: 1st Layer and 2nd Layer.
+Matlab implementation of the cuneate spiking neuronal network model proposed in the paper: "Functional Cuneate Spiking Neuronal Network for e-Skin Contact Localization".
+The model consists of two neuronal layers, each implemented through a separate code stored in the "1st Layer" and "2nd Layer" folders, respectively, as detailed below.

-The 1st layer folder contains the codes necessary to calculate the spike output of the primary afferents and segment the spike data to be used as input to the second layer.
+The "1st Layer" folder contains the codes to: (i) calculate the spiking outputs of the primary afferents; (ii) segment the spike data to be used as input to the second layer.

-The 2nd layer folder contains the codes necessary to perform synaptic learning protocol and calculate the spike output of the cuneate neurons.
+The "2nd Layer" folder contains the codes to: (i) perform the synaptic learning protocol; (ii) calculate the spiking outputs of the cuneate neurons.
 _____________________________________

 FEATURES

-i) 1st Layer Folder:
+1) 1st Layer Folder:

 Main_FirstLayer: Implements the primary afferent models (mechanoreceptors) and calculates the spike output for the different models.

-Spikes_Segmentation: Segments the spike output of the first layer to be used as model input for training or for calculating the output of the second neural layer (output of the cuneate neurons).
+Spikes_Segmentation: Segments the spike output of the first layer to be used as model input for training or calculating the output of the second neuronal layer (output of the cuneate neurons).
 Note that there is a variable called Flag which determines the type of segmentation.

-i) 2nd Layer Folder:
+2) 2nd Layer Folder:

-Main_Training_2ndLayer: Implements the cuneate neuron model and synaptic learning protocol.
+Main_Train_2ndLayer: Implements the cuneate neuron model and the synaptic learning protocol.

-Main_Output_2ndLayer: Calculates the spike output of the cuneate neurons after the synaptic learning of each neuron in the network.
+Main_Output_2ndLayer: Calculates the spiking outputs of the cuneate neurons after the synaptic learning of each neuron in the network.

+More details can be found as comments in the code and function files.
 _____________________________________

 INSTALLATION

-MATLAB App Version:
+MATLAB Version: 2022a
 Clone the repository or download the source code.
 _____________________________________

-DATA INPUT
+INPUT DATA

-1st layer: Tactile data acquired using FBG sensors, it is noted that the first layer can be adapted for the use of data acquired using other artificial tactile sensors.
-For testing purposes, some samples of the indentation data acquired can be found in the data folder.
-For access to the full database, contact the authors.
+1st Layer: Tactile data, i.e., wavelength variations of the FBG sensors.
+Note: the first layer can be adapted to be used with data from other types of artificial tactile sensors.
+For testing purposes, some samples of the indentation dataset can be found in the "Data" folder.
+For access to the full database, please, contact the authors.

 2nd Layer: Spikes originating from the first layer of slow-adapting and fast-adapting type 2 mechanoreceptors, and initial excitatory synaptic weights.
 _____________________________________

 ACKNOWLEDGMENTS

-Udaya B Rongala for the development of the cuneate neuron model presented in the paper "Intracellular Dynamics in Cuneate Nucleus Neurons Support Self-Stabilizing Learning of Generalizable Tactile Representations".
+Udaya B Rongala for the implementation of the cuneate neuron model presented in the paper "Intracellular Dynamics in Cuneate Nucleus Neurons Support Self-Stabilizing Learning of Generalizable Tactile Representations", which inspired this work.

-This project is supported by the following grants:
+This project is supported by the following grants and institutions:

 i) Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES - Brazil);